-This initiative would strengthen the framework for public-private collaboration on CCUS, while complementing the efforts and adding coordinated value beyond the activities of existing organizations and initiatives, such as the Carbon Sequestration Leadership Forum (CSLF), International Energy Agency (IEA), IEA Greenhouse Gas R&D Programme (IEAGHG), Mission Innovation (MI), and Global CCS Institute (GCCSI).
+This initiative strengthens the framework for public-private collaboration on CCUS, while complementing the efforts and adding coordinated value beyond the activities of existing organizations and initiatives, such as the Carbon Sequestration Leadership Forum (CSLF), International Energy Agency (IEA), IEA Greenhouse Gas R&D Programme (IEAGHG), Mission Innovation (MI), and Global CCS Institute (GCCSI).

 Increased collaboration, political leadership, and enhanced visibility are needed.
 There is also a need to catalyze public-private partnerships to drive CCUS investment.
-Important work on advancing CCUS is being undertaken through the CSLF, IEA, IEA GHG, MI, and GCCSI, but the CEM could provide additional value through additional ministerial-level focus and visibility, CEM experience on implementation, and inclusion of CCUS in an integrated clean energy systems context.
+Important work on advancing CCUS is being undertaken through the CSLF, IEA, IEA GHG, MI, and GCCSI, but the CEM intends to provide additional value through additional ministerial-level focus and visibility, CEM experience on implementation, and inclusion of CCUS in an integrated clean energy systems context.

 a. use CEM ministerial meetings, communication platforms, and other outreach tools to reach a wider audience, including ministers and high-level policymakers

 b. provide expert assistance and sharing of best practices to support in-country work (e.g. “Ask an Expert” service, CEM website)

 a.
 CEM’s experience with public-private partnership can also aid the initiative to